All Hallows Staining: History

 During the Second World War in 1941, St Olave Hart Street was badly damaged by bombs.
 Between 1948 and 1954, when the restored St Olave's was reopened, a prefabricated church stood on the site of All Hallows Staining.
 This was known as St Olave Mark Lane.
 The tower of All Hallows Staining was used as the chancel of the temporary church.

-The tower is maintained by the Worshipful Company of Clothworkers, one of the livery companies of the City of London.
 In 1957 the Clothworkers' Company built a church hall for St Olave Hart Street on the site of All Hallows Staining.
-The old tower now stands at the back of a small courtyard next to the new hall; and the remains of the church were designated a Grade I listed building on 4 January 1950.
+The old tower stood at the back of a small courtyard next to the new hall; and the remains of the church were designated a Grade I listed building on 4 January 1950.

+Lambe's Chapel Crypt

-The remains of 'Lambe's Chapel Crypt', lies under the adjacent yard.
-It was moved from the site of Lambe's Chapel in Monkswell Street and rebuilt here in the mid–12th century.
-It was said to have formed part of the 'Hermitage of St James on the Wall'.
+Until the current redevelopment, the remains of Lambe's Chapel Crypt lay beneath the yard adjacent to the tower.
+The structure had been moved from the site of Lambe's Chapel in Monkswell Street and rebuilt there in 1872, following the purchase of all Hallows by the Clothworkers Company, which had previously owned the chapel.
+It is named after William Lamb, once a Master of the company.
+The reconstruction was however only about half the size of the original structure and incorporated a great deal of new material.

+It was said to have formed part of the Hermitage of St James on the Wall.
 These remains were designated Grade II at the same time as the main tower.
-William Lambe became a master of the Clothworkers.

 Contemporary description

-At the North Corner of this Street, on the same side, was sometime an Hermitage or Chappel of St. James, called In the Wall, near Cripplegate.
-It belonged to the Abbey and Covent of Garadon, as appeareth by a Record, the Seven and twentieth of Edward I. And also by a Record the 16 of Edward III.
-William de Lions was Hermit there; and the Abbot and Covent of Geredon found two Chaplains, Cestercian Monks of their House, in this Hermitage: one of them for Aymor de Valence, Earl of Pembrook; and Mary de Saint Paul, his Countess.Of these Monks, and of a Well pertaining to them, the Street took that Name, and is called Monks Well street.
-This Hermitage, with the Appurtenances, was in the Reign of Edward VI. purchased from the said King, by William Lambe, one of the Gentlemen of the King's Chappel, Citizen and Clothworker of London.
-He deceased in the Year 1577. and then gave it to the Clothworkers of London; with other Tenements, to the value of Fifty Pounds the Year; to the intent they shall hire a Minister to say Divine Service there." from Faringdon Ward within.
-[St. Nicolas.]
+The contemporary historian John Strype wrote in his two-volume work A Survey of the Cities of London and Westminster (1720):